Updated: Apr 15

 Tetrahydrocannabinol or THC (another cannabis-derived cannabinoid), responsible for the “high” people associate with cannabis, has a comprehensive list of wellness benefits as well.

-Cannabis follows several disciplines on medical use
+Cannabis follows several disciplines upon usage

 If you’re using cannabis for medical purposes, proper dosage and regular consultations with a medical professional will ensure that you are taking only what you need for your condition.